warmcat/libwebsockets/README.test-apps.md

 ```
 	$ libwebsockets-test-client localhost --ssl
 ```
-By default the client test applet is set to accept selfsigned certificates used by the test server, this is indicated by the `use_ssl` var being set to `2`.
+By default the client test applet is set to accept self-signed certificates used by the test server, this is indicated by the `use_ssl` var being set to `2`.
 Set it to `1` to reject any server certificate that it doesn't have a trusted CA cert for.